ChalmersGU-AI-course/shrdlite-course-project/README.md

 The project implements a few different additions to the original project description.

 ### Quantifiers
-The Interpreter handles quantifiers `any`, `all` and `the. `All` is interpreted as exactly that, all of the objects which fit the description.
-We have made the choice not the fallback on any other interpretation, such as `any.
+The Interpreter handles quantifiers `any`, `all` and `the`. `All` is interpreted as exactly that, all of the objects which fit the description.
+We have made the choice not the fallback on any other interpretation, such as `any`.

 The code is in `Interpreter.ts` in the function `interpretEntity()`.
 The disjunctions is made in the function `buildAllDisjunctions()`.